Anchor-Protocol/anchor-docs/docs/smart-contracts/money-market/custody-bluna-specific.md

 Withdraws accrued rewards from the bLuna Contract, swaps rewards to the appropriate stablecoin denomination.
 Can only be issued by `Overseer`.

-Afterwards, distributes swapped rewards to depositors by sending swapped rewards to `Market`.
-If the deposit rate during the last epoch is above the target deposit rate, then a portion of the rewards are set aside as a yield reserve, which are sent to `Overseer`.&#x20;
+Afterwards, sends swapped rewards to `Overseer`.
+If the deposit rate during the last epoch is below the threshold deposit rate, then a portion of the rewards are sent to `Market`.&#x20;

 :::::{tab-set}
 ::::{tab-item} Rust